-(a) D. W. Tyerman Chief Executive Officer 141 D. VV.
-I VCI III ali Cilici Exceditive Officei

-(b) S. R. Mugford Finance Director

-(c) S. E. Noone Client Service Director

-(d) D. K. Mytnik Non-Executive Director

-(e) V. R. Smith Non-Executive Director

-(f) G.Stewart Independent Non-Executive Director
+Chief Executive Officer (a) D. W. Tyerman (b) S. R. Finance Director Mugford Client Service Director (c) S. E. Noone (d) D. K. Mytnik Non-Executive Director (e) V. R. Smith Non-Executive Director (f) CAE Independent Non-Executive Lawson Director

-(g) C J Willson Independent Non-Executive Director
+(g) C J Willson Independent Non-Executive

+Director

 (h) N C Palios Non-Executive Chair

-3.2.4 D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies, particularly Thesis Asset

-Management Limited, which acts as an investment manager for some authorised funds operated by the Manager.

-- 3.2.5 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and C J Willson and G Stewart are not engaged in other business activities that are of significance to the Trust. - 3.2.6 The Manager is authorised to carry on investment business in the United Kingdom and to market unit trust products by virtue of its authorisation and regulation by the FCA whose address is set out in the Directory. - 3.2.7 In performing its role of manager of the Trust, the Manager may delegate such of its functions as it may determine from time to time.
-For further details please see section 5.
+- 3.2.4 All directors are also directors of ConBrio Fund Partners Limited and members of the governing body of TUTMAN LLP, both authorised fund managers within the same group as the ACD.
+D W Tyerman, S R Mugford and S E Noone perform senior management functions within those entities.
+D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management functions within Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the Manager. - 3.2.5 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
+They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Trust. - 3.2.6 The Manager is authorised to carry on investment business in the United Kingdom and to market unit trust products by virtue of its authorisation and regulation by the FCA whose address is set out in the Directory. - 3.2.7 In performing its role of manager of the Trust, the Manager may delegate such of its functions as it may determine from time to time.
+For further details please see section 4.5.